 The statute says that public school employees “shall not … knowingly and intentionally address an unemancipated minor student by a name other than the student’s legal name or a derivative thereof, or by a preferred personal title or pronoun that is inconsistent with the student’s sex, without the written permission of the student’s parent or guardian.”

-To comply with the law, the Boise School District erased all nicknames from its student management system, the memo said.
-And parents must provide consent for school employees to use a name that isn’t derivative of their legal name — such as “Sam” for “Samantha” or “Alex” for “Alexander.”
+To comply with the law, the Boise district erased all nicknames from its student management system, the memo said.
+And parents must provide consent for school employees to use a name that isn’t derivative of their legal name.
+A derivative, for example, could be “Sam” for “Samantha” or “Alex” for “Alexander,” which wouldn’t require consent.

 “We understand that this may create some confusion and we are committed to doing everything we can to ensure your student’s experience at school is welcoming and respectful,” the memo said.